Journal of Pharmaceutical Sciences

 (a) General Considerations.
 In order to expedite peer review, authors are required to submit their manuscripts online at http://mc.manuscriptcentral.com/jpharmsci .
 (See Section 1 above for details about the on-line submission process.)

 Authors should write manuscripts in clear, concise English.
 The responsibility for all aspects of manuscript preparation rests with the authors.
-Extensive changes or rewriting of the manuscript will not be undertaken by the editors.
+Authors should note that extensive changes or rewriting of the manuscript will not be undertaken by the editors.

 There are no page charges for publication in the Journal of Pharmaceutical Sciences.